basbjo/ddlangevin_make/README.rst

   in the parent directory or ``minmax`` in the main directory (the ``minmax`` file is used to define compareable bins).

-  If a similar histogram files exists in the ``histogram/`` subdirectory of the main directory, it is used as reference file to set plot ranges.
+  If a similar histogram file exists in the ``histogram/`` subdirectory of the main directory, it is used as reference file to set plot ranges.
   In case no exactly matching reference file is found, also filenames with different time steps are tried as a reference which is useful when working